Damdev-95/skill2mastery/week_one/yaml_fundamentals.md

-YAML Basics: A Practical Guide
+## YAML Basics

 YAML (YAML Ain’t Markup Language) is a human-readable data serialization format often used for configuration files and data exchange between languages with different data structures.

-Why YAML?
+# Why YAML?

-Clean and easy to read
+* Clean and easy to read

-Widely used in tools like Docker, Kubernetes, Ansible, GitHub Actions, and Terraform
+* Widely used in tools like Docker, Kubernetes, Ansible, GitHub Actions, and Terraform

-Supports complex data structures: lists, maps, and nesting
+* Supports complex data structures: lists, maps, and nesting

-Language-agnostic
+* Language-agnostic

-YAML Syntax Rules
+# YAML Syntax Rules

-Uses indentation for structure (spaces only, no tabs)
+* Uses indentation for structure (spaces only, no tabs)

-Key-value pairs are separated by :
+* Key-value pairs are separated by :

-Lists are denoted by -
+* Lists are denoted by -

-Comments start with #
+* Comments start with #

 ## Basic Data Types